Optimization Toolbox Solvers

 Solvers in this group attempt to either minimize the maximum value of a set of functions (

-find a location where a collection of functions is below some prespecified
+fminimax), or to find a location where a collection of functions is below some specified values (

-This group of solvers attempts to minimize a sum of squares.
+Solvers in this group attempt to minimize a sum of squares.
 This type of problem frequently arises in fitting a model to data.
-The solvers address problems of finding nonnegative solutions, bounded or linearly constrained solutions, and fitting parameterized nonlinear models to data.
+The solvers address problems of finding nonnegative solutions, finding bounded or linearly constrained solutions, and fitting parameterized nonlinear models to data subject to smooth constraints.

 For more information see Problems Handled by Optimization Toolbox Functions.
-See Optimization Decision Table for aid in choosing among solvers for minimization.
+See Optimization Decision Table for help choosing a solver for minimization.